David-McKenna/udpPacketManager/docs/README_CLI.md

 #### -q
 - If set, silence the output from this CLI.
 Library error messages will still be displayed.

-#### -a (str)
+#### -a (str) [default: '']
-- Call mockHeader to generate a header for new files
+- Call mockHeader to generate a header for new files, provide mockHeader enclosed by \".
+- E.g., '-a "-fch1 150 -fo -0.19 -tel 1916 -source Sun"'
-- By default, we will pass in the number of channels and the starting time
+- By default, we will pass in the number of channels, starting time and sampling time

 #### -f
-- If set, we will append to file rather than overwrite them.
+- If set, we will append to an existing output file rather than exiting when they exist
 - Do note, using this in conjunction with *-a* will replace files rather than appending them.

 Processing Modes
 ----------------
-### Default Ordering Operaitons
+### Default Ordering Operations
 #### 0: "Raw Copy"
 - Copy the input to the output, padding dropped packets and dropping out of order packets
 - 1 input file -> 1 output file